-A Chiari malformation is a problem in which a part of the brain at the rear of the skull bulges through a normal opening (foramen magnum) in the skull where it joins the spinal canal.
+A Chiari malformation is a problem in which a part of the brain (the cerebellum) at the back of the skull bulges through a normal opening in the skull where it joins the spinal canal.
 This puts pressure on parts of the brain and spinal cord, and can cause mild to severe symptoms.
 In most cases, the problem is present at birth (congenital).

 The exact cause of a congenital Chiari malformation type I is not known.
 A problem during fetal growth may cause the defect.
 It may be caused by contact with harmful substances during pregnancy.
 Or it may be linked with genetic problems that run in families.

 An acquired Chiari malformation type I happens to a person after birth.
 It is caused by excess leaking of spinal fluid from the lower back (lumbar) or chest (thoracic) areas of the spine.
 This can happen because of an injury, contact with harmful substances, or an infection.